 Since 1970 New York has experienced fifteen snowstorms of one-foot or more (more than half of them in the past ten winters).
 An additional seven storms have dumped between 10 and 12 inches.
-The summary of storms that follows lists not only these big ones but others in the 5 to 10-inch range, since even these can be debilitating, especially in Manhattan (these smaller storms often produced greater accumulations in the suburbs).
+The summary of storms that follows lists not only these big ones but others in the five to ten-inch range, since even these can be debilitating, especially in Manhattan (these smaller storms often produced greater accumulations in the suburbs).
 The storms, 55 in total, are arranged by calendar date.
 If you'd like to see a list arranged by each winter, double click here.

 Jan.
 7-8, 1996 - A crippling blizzard began Sunday afternoon and continued until early afternoon the next day.
 It immobilized an area from West Virgina through Massachusetts and dumped 20.2" on Central Park, the third greatest snow total in NYC history (13.6" fell on Jan.
 7 and 6.6" on Jan.
 8, records for the dates).
 At one point five inches of snow fell between 5-7PM.
 Wind gusts of 40-50 mph whipped the snow into three and four-foot drifts on many side streets.